 The driver set off, Wheeler sent ‘Train entering Section’, 2 beats on the bell, to Henbury and then went to his Train Register to enter-up times.
 He had his back to the train.
 When he looked up he saw that the train was going along the branch line and had passed the branch advanced starting signal – 61 – at Danger and showed no sign of stopping.The driver must have thought there was a reason for him being sent the very long way round to get to Filton Junction and was working his 68xx class 4.6.0 hard to accelerate his 600 ton train.
 Signalman J. Wheeler was now faced with the terrifying knowledge that a head-on collision was inevitable and when he heard the awuful thumping, crunching, sounds 1 ½ miles away he telephoned Bristol Control with the news.

 The 8.45 p.m Cardiff, hauled by a ‘Dukedog’ 90xx class 4-4-0 with 350 tons was travelling slowly because the driver had been ‘Warned’ to be ready to stop at Hallen Marsh Junction.
 The closing speed was estimated at 37 mph.
 The view ahead from the Cardiff train was so restricted that the driver had no time to apply his brakes or blow his whistle.
-Both engines and their tenders were de-railed, all six men of the two trains were injured.
+Both engines and their tenders were de-railed, all six men of the two trains were injured, as stated by the personal injury lawyers.
 Twenty six wagons were derailed some of them were petrol tankers; other wagons were smashed to bits.
 Clearing the line was delayed by having to clear away so many wagons before they could get a crane to the derailed engines.
 The collision happened at 5.30 a.m on the Tuesday.
 The line was clear and fit or normal running at 6 p.m on the Thursday.

 The Inspector of Accidents for His Majesty’s Railway Inspectorate was Brigadier Langley.
 At the end of his report he wrote: I have no recommendations in connection with this accident.
 There is no justification for the provision of safety equipment.
 It required successive mistakes by two men to cause the accident.
 The young signalman jumped to a wrong conclusion and an experienced driver passed a signal at danger without authority and did not notice he was on the wrong route.